graymintmoon/graymintmoon.github.io/index.md

 			<div class="column_half_block">
 				<h3 class="text_center text_regular">Khristine</h3>
 				<h5 class="text_center">DIGITAL MARKETING + PROJECT MANAGEMENT</h5>
-				<p class="text_light">Khristine is a homemaker, alternative educator, holistic health enthusiast, and the founder of Lotus Light Moon.
+				<p class="text_light">Khristine is a homemaker, an alternative educator, a holistic health enthusiast, and the founder of Lotus Light Moon.
 She helps Mothers leverage the magical benefits of Minimalism and Feng Shui in everyday family life.</p>
 				<p class="text_light">Khristine is an instinctive nurturer.
-She adores her husband and two sons, loves caring for and laughing with her family, and going on family dates.
-She enjoys traveling, learning new languages, and practicing Kripalu yoga and loving-kindness meditation.</p>
+She adores her husband and two sons, loves laughing with her family on the living room floor, and relishes going on family dates to discover new destinations.
+She enjoys traveling, learning languages, and practicing Kripalu yoga and loving-kindness meditation.</p>
-				<p class="text_light">Khristine promotes the power of authenticity and being aligned with the Universe.
-She encourages others to listen to the dreams in their hearts and pursue their life's truest calling.</p>
 			</div>
 		</div>
 		<p></p>